wesreisz/icsaet-prompts/2_languages.md

    - Step 1: Data Collection
      * Review content.json for programming language-related sessions
      * Extract session details, speakers, and descriptions
-     * Note key language features and topics
+     * Note key themes and topics

    - Step 2: Initial Analysis
      * Group sessions by language themes
      * Identify recurring patterns and concepts
-     * Note any novel or innovative language features
+     * Note any novel or innovative approaches

    - Step 3: Deep Dive
      * Use connector to gather detailed insights from talks
-     * Analyze specific code examples
+     * Analyze specific implementation examples
-     * Evaluate practical applicability for individual contributors
+     * Evaluate practical applicability

    - Step 4: Validation
      * Cross-reference with knowledge base ratings
      * Verify trends across multiple sources
-     * Assess developer reception and feedback
+     * Assess community reception and feedback

    - Step 5: Synthesis
      * Combine insights from all sources
-     * Identify key language trends and their significance
+     * Identify key trends and their significance
-     * Develop practical recommendations for individual contributors
+     * Develop practical recommendations

-2. Key Language Trends Overview
+2. Key Trends Overview
    - List of major programming language trends identified
    - Brief description of each trend
    - Level of maturity and adoption
    - Data sources used for each trend

 3. Detailed Analysis
-   - Technical implications for code creation
+   - Technical implications
-   - Productivity impact for individual contributors
+   - Organizational impact
    - Implementation considerations
    - Potential challenges and risks
    - Supporting evidence from multiple sources

 4. Practical Recommendations
-   - How to evaluate these language trends for your work
+   - How to evaluate these trends for your organization
    - Suggested next steps for exploration
    - Resources for deeper learning
    - Based on verified information from multiple sources